Teslin (material)

 Teslin is a waterproof synthetic printing medium manufactured by PPG Industries.
 Teslin is a single-layer, uncoated film, and extremely strong.
-Its official website states that it is recyclable and non-toxic.
-The strength of the lamination peel of a Teslin sheet is 2-4 times stronger than other coated synthetic and coated papers.
-Available thicknesses run from 7 mil to 18 mil, though only sizes 10 mil and 14 mil are sized at 8.5" by 11" for printing with most consumer printers.
+The strength of the lamination peel of a Teslin sheet is 2 times stronger than other coated synthetic and coated papers.
+Available thicknesses run from 6 to 18 mil.
 Also available are perforated versions, specifically, 1up, 2up, 3up, 6up, and 8up.

 Teslin is commonly used for producing waterproof maps, door hangers, flash cards, horticultural tags, parking permits, and more.

 Teslin is also widely used in the plastic gift and loyalty card industry.
-In 1984, the first Teslin-based plastic card was produced by Ron Goade, done through laminating the Teslin substrate after having been printed on and then cutting multiple cards out of the laminated sheet of Teslin.

 Teslin Grades

 There are various grades of Teslin available, each with their own use case depending on printing method and end use.
 Most grades of Teslin can be used with an offset press, but other types of printing require their own grades to ensure compatibility.
 Teslin grades are referred to as a letter and number designation (e.g. "SP 1000").
 The letters are the type of Teslin, and the numbers represent the thickness where 1000 is 10 mil, 600 is 6 mil, 700 is 7 mil, etc.